-The employee must resign at the end of a week (does not apply to 24).
+The employee must resign at the end of a working week (does not apply to 24, Tobacco).
+Those working weekends however, resign at the end of the 24-hour Sunday period.

 Subject to written agreement, an employee may continue to work for up to 14 days after the time of resignation notified without a new notice being required (only applies to 111 and S/C).